Nexmo/station/_documentation/en/voice/voice-api/guides/troubleshooting.md

 1. The TCP connection should be established within 3 seconds.
 2. The HTTP response (NCCO) should be returned within 5 seconds.

-If Nexmo does not get a response within these time frames it will retry the request.
+If Nexmo does not get a response within these time frames it will retry the request twice.
+If this fails, Nexmo will make two further attempts to access your Fallback Answer URL, if it is configured.
+If Nexmo does not get a response within these time frames from your Fallback Answer URL it will retry again.
+If the Fallback Answer URL responds with a HTTP error code or invalid NCCO then the call is disconnected.

 ## Regions